BerkeleyAutomation/fogros2-rt-x/README.md

 You can replay existing datasets in ROS2 with
 ```
 source install/setup.bash
-ros2 run fogros2_rt_x replayer --ros-args -r dataset_name:=bridge
+ros2 run fogros2_rt_x replayer --ros-args -r dataset_name:=$DATASET_NAME
 # replace with yours, e.g. berkeley_fanuc_manipulation
 ```
-You may edit [replayer.launch.py](./fogros2-rt-x/launch/replayer.launch.py) for different datasets.

 #### Data Visualization and Editing
 You may visualize the collected data in the database by querying `fogros_rt_x.db` with tools such as [sqlite-web](https://github.com/coleifer/sqlite-web).
-You can also replay the dataset (see below) in ROS2, and visualize with rviz or foxglove.
+You can also replay the dataset in ROS2, and visualize with rviz or foxglove.

 ## ROS1 Support